signl4/docs/integrations/freshservice/freshservice.md

 [https://support.freshservice.com/support/solutions/articles/204591-managing-agents-in-freshservice](https://support.freshservice.com/support/solutions/articles/204591-managing-agents-in-freshservice)

-**Note**: When you create the agent you must use an email address that you have access to because an activation link will be sent to that email address.
+**Note**: When you create the agent, you must use an email address that you have access to because an activation link will be sent to that email address.
 You may need to register a temporary mailbox in order to accomplish that.

 ### Create a dedicated user role with streamlined permissions